Skip to main content

 Requirements

-• The cluster needs to be able to provision PersistentVolumes through PersistentVolumeClaims.
+• The cluster needs to be able to provision PersistentVolumes using Kubernetes' PersistentVolumeClaims.

 Weaviate Helm chart

-To obtain and install the Weaviate chart on your Kubernetes cluster, take the following steps:
+To install the Weaviate chart on your Kubernetes cluster, follow these steps:

 Verify tool setup and cluster access